-The audio volume can be adjusted from the settings tray from a range of 60%-100% (increments of 20%) of maximum volume with the option to mute the audio as well.
-A red bell with an 'X' (\bigotimes) will appear in the top right corner of the screen next to the volume icon when audio is muted.
-Alarm settings will be restored automatically if Tablet power (including battery) is interrupted for \leq 30 seconds.
+The audio volume can be adjusted from the settings tray with the following options: Low, Medium, and High.
+The "Low" setting is equivalent to 60% of maximum volume, "Medium" is 80% and "High" is 100%.
+The audible tones related to individual modalities or globally can be muted.
+A red bell with an 'X' will appear in the top right corner of the screen next to the volume icon if any or all modalities are muted.
+Underneath the bell will be text to describe if all, EMG only, SSEP only or both EMG & SSEP audible tones are muted.

+Alarm settings will be restored automatically if Tablet power (including battery) is interrupted for ≤ 30 seconds.
 The Tablet has an uninterruptable power supply (UPS) to retain the current state; however, it is not recommended to remove the battery - the system should be returned to Alphatec Spine for any servicing.